apexskier/dotfiles/macos/defaults/README.md

 - `defaults find "search term"`
 - Many of these won't apply until a restart of some process or the full machine

-I often will `defaults read $DOMAIN > old.defaults` and diff that after tweaking preferences in the UI to see what changes and if I can save it.
+I often will `import.sh`, tweak preferences in a UI, then `read.sh` and `git diff` to see what changes and if I can save it.
 See https://github.com/zcutlip/prefsniff for a tool that tries to do this automatically.

 I'd like to explore snapshotting defaults and seeing what changes over time to know what I _shouldn't_ change.